pikvm/pikvm/docs/msd.md

     4458545152 bytes (4.5 GB, 4.2 GiB) copied, 736.213 s, 6.1 MB/s
     ```

-4. Correct ownership of new image and make sure the website reports the file as complete (pay attention to the different folder).
+4. Correct ownership of new image and make sure the website reports the file as complete.

     ```
     # chown kvmd:kvmd /var/lib/kvmd/msd/windows10-2004.bin
-    # touch /var/lib/kvmd/msd/.__windows10-2004.bin.complete
     ```

 5. Remount msd folder as read only